-Before you rush to open a credit card and get a sweet sign-up bonus, let’s talk about how credit card churning works.
+Before you open any travel rewards credit cards to get a sweet sign-up bonus, let’s talk about how credit card churning works.
 This will help you maximize your rewards and get the best deals for flights, hotels, and more.

 What is Credit Card Churning?

 While I hinted at what credit card churning entails, let’s go over the basics.
 Many credit card issuers offer sign-up bonuses to entice people to open and use their products.
 These bonuses come with certain requirements, usually involving spending a certain amount of money on the credit card within the first three to four months of account opening.

 Many hotel and airline co-branded credit cards offer sign up bonuses in points and miles that can be used toward free hotel stays and free flights.
 Other cards, such as the ones issued by Chase and American Express, use their own point system that can be transferred to hotel and flight reward programs.

 Credit card churning is the process of repeatedly signing up for credit cards and completing the requirements so you can get a sign-up bonus.
 When you do this with several credit cards, you can rack up enough points for free flights and hotel at your next destination.

 Does Churning Credit Cards Hurt Your Credit?